With that in mind, I’ve put together this how to cure popeye in betta fish guide so you can get your betta back to its best as quickly as possible.

 Bettas are a great fish for beginners and advanced fishkeepers alike, you can’t fail to be dazzled by their colorful flowing fins.

-Read our betta fish care guide for all the information you need for a happy and healthy betta fish.
+Read my betta fish care guide for all the information you need for a happy and healthy betta fish.

 The aquarium health section has more in-depth guides like this for keeping your fish tank in tip-top shape.